How to Get Rid of a Nasty Sewer Smell from Your Shower Drain

 What if the shower drain still smells bad?

 If it’s not clogged and you followed the steps above, any bad smell caused by residue in the drain pipe should be gone unless the smell is coming from a clog further down the drain line.
+This can be resolved with Rowell’s proper drain cleaning Northfield services.
 The other possibility is a venting issue caused by improper drain pipe installation.
 Don’t go on using the shower with that nasty smell.
-Contact Rowell’s Services and ask about our $499 whole home drain special!
+Contact us at Rowell’s Services and ask about our $499 whole home drain special!

 Want to save more money?